b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

-In @sec:compare_categ_test_for_independence we analyzed the data in `dfEyeColorFull` (alternatively `mEyeColorFull`) and concluded that the distribution of eye color between two tested countries differs.
-Still, we were unable to to tell which distributions differ.
+In @sec:compare_categ_test_for_independence we analyzed the data in `dfEyeColorFull` (alternatively `mEyeColorFull`) and concluded that the distribution of eye color between the two tested countries differs.
+Still, we were unable to tell which (two eye colors) distributions differ from each other.

-So, here is the task.
-Write a function that accepts a matrix/data frame like `mEyeColor`/`dfEyeColorFull` (where nRows and/or nCols with counts is greater than 2).
+So here is the task.
+Write a function that accepts a matrix/data frame like `mEyeColor`/`dfEyeColorFull` (where number of rows and/or columns with counts is greater than 2).
 The function should return a vector of all possible 2x2 matrices/data frames (I found `getUniquePairs` from
 @sec:compare_contin_data_ex4_solution to be useful here, but you may use whatever you want).

-Once you got it another function should run the appropriate test (`runCategTestGetPVal`) on each of the matrices/data frames from the previous paragraph and return the p-values in the appropriate data structure.
+Once you got the data structure with the data frames write another function that runs the appropriate test (`runCategTestGetPVal`) on each of the matrices/data frames from the previous paragraph and return the p-values (choose the appropriate data structure).

 In the last step write a function that applies the multiplicity correction (see
 @sec:compare_contin_data_multip_correction) to the obtained p-values.